Skills covered in the class

 There are a number of misconceptions around vehicle remarketing.
 Should you think about vehicle reconditioning?
 What type of fleet vehicle auction should you consider?
-Here are some myths surrounding vehicle remarketing:
+Check out these mythbusters for the real truth about remarketing.

 MYTH: My vehicle will sell the best at mega sales.

 → If you’re selling a Toyota Camry at a mega sale with 25 other Toyota Camrys, your vehicle might not get much interest.
 That’s why some vehicle remarketing partners have built relationships with national chains and independent mid-major auctions.
 These will have a unique buyer population and oftentimes a lower number of similar vehicles being sold, so yours stands out.
+Mega sales and auctions aren’t the only options, either—selling a used fleet vehicle to your driver or to a dealership can be viable alternatives (and you won’t have to pay auction fees or transportation fees in those instances).

 MYTH: The best offer is your first offer.

 TRUTH: Holding out for a better offer could yield $1,500 more.

 → Don’t push for a sale that’s fast but not very profitable.
 Some companies will boast a fast turnaround, but they’re not giving you the full picture.
 Waiting a little longer—a few days or a week—can yield bigger profits.
 Although selling fast is convenient, most people are happy to hold out a few days for an extra $1,500 for their bottom line.
-A great fleet remarketing partner knows your vehicle’s true value — and if it doesn’t sell for that price right away, they’ll wait for the next auction and run it again.
+A great fleet remarketing partner knows your vehicle’s true value—and if it doesn’t sell for that price right away, they’ll wait for the next auction and run it again.

 MYTH: It’s always a good sign if you get money back after turning in your leased vehicle.

 TRUTH: If you get $0 back on your used fleet vehicle, it means you didn’t overpay.